 Disposition Fees: Compensation to the manager for its efforts in disposing of the property.
 Normally 0%-2%.

-Distributions are done on a quarterly basis.
+Distributions are done either on a monthly or quarterly basis.
+Each deal’s specific operating memorandum will indicate the frequency of distributions.

 Most syndicators design their business plans around the customary 5-7 year hold with the goal of selling the property well beforehand, to maximize returns.